 It's not hard at all to get a job writing from home.
 There are many, many content mills that take on writers with little to no experience.

 Transcription is a little trickier because most of the companies that pay well do want you to have some experience.
-However, if you're OK with a lower rate of pay, there are plenty of sites that accept transcription newbies.
+However, if you're OK with a lower rate of pay, there are plenty of sites such as the ones here that accept transcription newbies.

 Data entry is extremely hard to get in on.
 And you have to be a lot more careful about scams when searching for remote data entry opportunities.